daochenzha/2048/README.md

 ## Files

-2048.vhd is the VHDL script, numbers.hex is hex file in which data of numbers (e.g. 2, 4, 8) are stored.
+2048.vhd is the VHDL script while numbers.hex is a hex file in which data of numbers (e.g. 2, 4, 8) are stored.

 ![image](https://github.com/daochenzha/2048/blob/master/photo.JPG)